• Skip to primary navigation

 Can I use canned lentils?

-The flavor and texture is so much better with dried lentils, however, you can use canned if that's all you have.
+The flavor and texture are so much better with dried lentils, however, you can use canned if that’s all you have.
 Use 2 cans of drained and rinsed lentils and allow the broth to simmer with the vegetables for 10 minutes, then add the canned lentils and simmer for another 10 minutes.

 What flavors go well with lentils?